Grade Level: 8 (7-9)

 An American inventor, Herman Hollerith, developed the solution to this problem.
 Cards punched by a tram conductor's ticket punch were fed into a mechanism that could read the presence of holes in each card by using spring-mounted nails that passed through the holes to make electrical connections.
 The electrical connection would then move a clock-like counter that accumulated the results.

 In addition to solving the census problem, Hollerith's machines were useful for a wide variety of statistical applications.
 Subsequently, these same techniques were significant in the development of the computer.
 In February 1924, Hollerith's company changed its name and continued to grow; in fact that compnay is still around today.
 It is very unlikely you have not heard of it: International Business Machines.
 Does it ring a bell?
 Perhaps you know it by its initials: IBM.
+Use the activity Computer Accuracy to have students investigate the significance of accuracy in current day machines.

 Old and New Techniques